rande/python-element/docs/plugins/feed.rst

 Features
 --------

-  - Add a handler to render atom/rss feed from query
+  - Add a handler to render static files

 Configuration
 -------------